Bill Crisp Senior Center

 A sound bath is a full-body meditative experience where people lie down and listen to resonant sounds.
 Benefits include deep relaxation, anxiety relief, balance of energy centers, and stimulation of the immune system.
 Pre-registration required.
 Please bring your own yoga mat.

-55+; 3rd Thurs. of month; 1:15-1:45 pm; Free
+55+; 3rd Thurs. of each month; 1:15-1:45 pm; Free

 Water Works